 If the dough is sticky, add extra flour.
-If the dough doesn't come together add extra water.
-Once you have formed the ball, break off a piece and form into a smooth ball.
-Flatten ball to form into a thick disk.
+If the dough doesn’t come together add extra water.
+Once you have formed the ball, break off a piece, and form it into a smooth ball.
+Flatten the ball to form a thick disk.

 Other Flavorful Jamaican Recipes To Try

 - Jamaican Lentil Patties